operations-project/operations/src/composer/Plugin/project-bin-scripts/README.md

-# Composer Project Bin Scripts
+# Project Bin Scripts
-## Your scripts in bin-dir.
+## Your scripts in the Composer bin-dir.

 This plugin allows you to add your own scripts as composer bins to projects.